MEMS Heating + Biasing

 |Temperature Measurement||4-point resistance sensing||4-point resistance sensing|

-Hummingbird Scientific’s heating + biasing platform is supported by our microfabrication team.
-All our MEMS chips are designed, fabricated, and tested in-house.
+Hummingbird Scientific’s Heating + Biasing TEM holder platform is supported by our microfabrication team.
+All our MEMS chips are designed, fabricated, and tested in-house to assure optimal performance and quality.

 Our fabricated MEMS chips-based microheaters provide: